jewelwilsonn/mcb185_homework/Unit0/participation.md

 	+ I went to office hours
 	+ I went to class on Thursday
 	+ I met Ryan on Thursday
+	+ We finished the Unit O assessment!!
 - Week 3
+	+ i attended class on Tuesday
+	+ I met Cat and we worked on Unit 1 together-ish
 - Week 4
 - Week 5
 - Week 6